 The 280+ people who completed a survey on the priorities of the Plan provided important insights on the 7 priorities.
 The response rate was a credible sample, noting that only 20% of respondents were male and over 40% were aged 50 and over.
-However, views among men and women on the priorities mostly aligned.
+However, views on the priorities were mostly aligned.
 People who care for someone with a disability or older adult were well represented.